REST AND SLEEP ARE ESSENTIAL FOR HEALTH

 9. When you go to bed, be sure you are warm enough, but not hot.
 This includes your feet.
 Wear socks if needed, or heat your feet with a heater.

-Do not ignore drinking water, however, as this can cause leg cramps, muscle tightness and other things that interfere with sleep.
+10. Do not ignore drinking water.
+Dehydration can cause restless leg syndrome, leg cramps, muscle tightness and other things that interfere with sleep.

 11. Some ventilation and movement of air is often helpful for sleeping.
 This might mean running a ceiling fan or opening a window a small amount.

 12. Let go of physical tension in the body.
 Methods that can be used include ten minutes of slow, deep breathing, or gentle stretching in the evening.
 The spinal twist exercise is very good when going to sleep to relax the body.